OddCameras.com Sarabčr Finetta 99 (Ditto 99)

 Rescrew the axis before putting a new film, it must not stick out during film wind.

 The Finetta 99 is a rare camera, obviously very few have survived.
 I found my camera for very little money on a flea market.
-It's in good state except the filter mount of the lens which is heavily dented.
-The shutter works fine.
-The film wind however is weak.
+It's in good state for a camera of that age except the filter mount of the lens which is heavily dented.
+The shutter worked, but the speeds were off.
+The film wind however was weak.
+I had it restored.
 It's a nice camera with a cute 1950s design.

 If you want one, bear in mind that it has quite some odds: